trapexit/mergerfs/mkdocs/docs/config/branches.md

 specific to the branch.
 Defaults to the global value.

+### resolution

+Each colon-delimited branch designation is resolved independently when the `branches` option is parsed, both at startup and when it is updated through the runtime API:

+1. The path portion is expanded as a glob.
+2. If the glob matches one or more directories, each match becomes a branch.
+3. If the glob has no matches, mergerfs logs a notice and keeps the configured path unchanged as a single, literal branch.
+4. mergerfs resolves each resulting path with `realpath`.
+If that succeeds, the canonical path is stored.
+If it fails, typically because the path does not exist yet, the unchanged path is stored.
+5. A path which exists but is not a directory is logged and skipped.
+A path which does not exist is logged but retained.

+Consequently, a literal branch such as `/mnt/hdd/disk0/foobar` may be configured before it exists and can become usable after `/mnt/hdd/disk0` is mounted.
+Branch resolution is not repeated in the background, however.
+If `/mnt/hdd/disk0/*` has no matches when it is resolved, mergerfs stores the literal path `/mnt/hdd/disk0/*`;
+directories which match it later are not discovered automatically.
+Update `branches` through the runtime API or restart mergerfs to resolve the glob again.

 ### globbing

 To make it easier to include multiple branches mergerfs supports